-The external factor evaluation matrix is prepared by considering certain key external factors.
+The external factor evaluation matrix (EFE Matrix) is prepared by considering certain key external factors.
 These key external factors need to be properly summarized in order to develop an effective external factor evaluation matrix.
-The information related to economic, social, demographic, cultural, technological, legal, political, governmental & environmental variables is summarized & evaluated by the strategists in the preparation of External Factor Evaluation matrix.
+The information related to economic, social, demographic, cultural, technological, legal, political, governmental & environmental variables is summarized & evaluated by the strategists in the preparation of External Factor Evaluation matrix (EFE Matrix).

 The process of development of External factor Evaluation Matrix is completed in the five steps which are as follow.